estenrye/edutainment-station/Readme.md

 The key selection criteria for the processer were the following:

+* Does the processor/development board support Windows IOT Core?
+* What is the actual cost to acquire the processor/development board?
+* What communications technologies are available on the development board?
+How can I connect a remote debugger to the device?
+* Does the processor/development board include a graphics co-processor?
+How fast is it?
+* How fast is the main processor?

 | Criteria | Raspberry Pi 3 Model B | Raspberry Pi 3 Model B+ | MinnowBoard Turbot Quad-Core | Dragonboard 410c | AAEON Up Squared |
 | --- | --- | --- | --- | --- | --- |
 | Actual Cost              |  5 |  4 |  1 |  3 |  1 |